Darragh-Nugent/Terrain-Generator/A2_response_to_criteria.md

 ### Third data service

 - **AWS service name:**  S3 Bucket
-- **What data is being stored?:** Image data
+- **What data is being stored?:** Terrain images
-- **Why is this service suited to this data?:** S3 buckets are perfect for large file data
+- **Why is this service suited to this data?:** S3 buckets are ideal for storing large image files
 - **Why is are the other services used not suitable for this data?:** Image data is too large to work efficiently with SQL and NoSQL databases
 - **Bucket/instance/table name:** n11547227-a2-terrains
 - **Video timestamp:**